YANG STYLE TAI-CHI

 In our U3A Tai Chi class, we teach and practise the Traditional Yang Style Tai Chi Chuan the way Yang Chengfu taught it.
 (Some teachers made changes to the original YCF style and still call it Yang Chengfu Style.)
 We believe it is important to preserve the authenticity of this art in its originality out of respect for Master Yang Chengfu and the benefit of future generations.

 There are videos available of Master Fu Zhongwen.
-Fu Zhongwen had been training with YCF since he was 9 years old and he was 33 when YCF died.
+Fu Zhongwen had been training with YCF since he was 9 years old, and he was 33 when YCF died.
 Fu Zhongwen's dedication to Yang Chengfu's Tai Chi Chuan is evident in his videos.
 His meticulous movements showcase his lifelong commitment to preserving the authentic Yang style.
 Despite his advanced age and the poor quality of the videos, you can see the precision and essence of Yang Chengfu's teachings in his practice.

 Because of the poor quality of Fu Zhongwen's videos, we have decided to use the videos of Master Youbin for our classes and this website.